migibert/orientdb-role/README.md

 Under test/vagrant, you will find the following files:
 - Vagrantfile which creates two machines without any provisioning
-- inventory with those two machines ips
+- inventory with those two machines ips and convenient variables for simplifying tests
 - provision-multicast.yml which installs orientdb in distributed mode with a multicast discovery setting
 - provision-tcp.yml which installs orientdb in distributed mode with a known peers discovery setting